yashkapoor72/binaryCameraRecorder/gstreamer/subprojects/gst-docs/markdown/contribute/index.md

 "Public", and hit the "Fork project" button:

 ![Fork settings](images/contribute/fork-settings.png)

+**Please note** that new gitlab accounts do not have permission to create forks by default, so you will have to [first file an issue and fill in the user verification template][user-verification] as mentioned above in order to get forking rights.
+This should be a fairly quick process.

 A new repository will be created in your user namespace (<https://gitlab.freedesktop.org/$GITLAB_USERNAME/gstreamer>).
 You will be redirected